-All protests shall be written on the carbon copy NCAA Cross Country/Track and Field Protest Form, which will be located near the results and finish area.
+All protests shall be written on the carbon copy NCAA Cross Country/Track and Field Protest Form, which will be located at the finish line tent.
 One copy shall be posted, and the other copies shall be given to the referee.
 The referee's decision shall be written on each copy of the protest.
 One copy shall be returned to the protesting coach, and the other copy shall be placed in the committee's files.
 A \$50 deposit is required for all protests, which will be returned if the protest is successful in reversing the official decision.
 Protests will be accepted up to 15 minutes after the posting of the results of the last events.